sherenemanuela/sherenemanuela/README.md

-- 👋 Hi, I’m @sherenemanuela and is a computer science student
+- 👋 Hi, I’m @sherenemanuela
+- 💻 I am a computer science student
+- 🍎 Also one of the Apple Academy learners

 <!---